Which Vanilla to Choose?

 GOURMET

-The superiority of black vanilla, also called gourmet vanilla, stands out.
-It represents exceptional quality, characterized by deep black pods which express its richness.
-Black vanilla is distinguished by its high humidity level, giving it a fleshy and luscious texture.
+The superiority of black vanilla, also known as gourmet vanilla, stands out.
+It represents exceptional quality, characterized by pods with a deep black color that express its richness.
+Black vanilla is distinguished by its high moisture content, giving it a fleshy and pulpy texture.
 Bourbon-type black vanilla is the most expensive.
-It is sought after by renowned chefs, pastry chefs, artisans as well as chocolate and ice cream manufacturers.
-Sporting a deep chocolate black hue, it is free of defects.
-The aromatic qualities, resulting from its complex fragrance, make it an attractive and captivating option for experienced chefs.
+It is sought after by renowned chefs, pastry chefs, artisans, as well as chocolate and ice cream manufacturers.
+With a deep chocolate-black hue, it is free of defects.
+The aromatic qualities, derived from its complex fragrance, make it an enticing and captivating option for skilled chefs.

 🌱 Vanillin: 1.6%-2.2%